This program seeks to inspire innovation in the arts and to promote a wider understanding and appreciation of the arts and artists in Alberta.

 After you apply

-Once an application and supporting documents are received by Culture and Status of Women, then:
+Once an application and supporting documents are received by us, then:

 - an assessment will be conducted to ensure the application package contains the required information

 - an assessment will confirm applicant eligibility and suitability with the program

 A short-list of recommended applicants may be asked to make a short presentation on their respective projects.
 Developing an application short-list is at the discretion of the selection panel.
 An interview process may not be conducted for each annual application intake for this program.

 Applicants will receive written correspondence or an email notification of any decisions regarding their application.